adjustment-layers-premiere-pro

 3. Make the desired color adjustments.
 Or apply a LUT if you have them.

-How to add a video effect to an adjustment layer in Premiere Pro?
+How to add video effects to an adjustment layer in Premiere Pro?

 I mentioned before that I often use an adjustment layer for creating a letterbox (cinematic black bars).
 With these cinematic black bars, you can adjust your aspect ratio to get a widescreen known from cinemas.
 The following steps s apply to each video effect you want to add to an adjustment later in Premiere Pro.